sympy/sympy_gamma/README.rst

 in the simplest case.
 SymPy Gamma, however, requires additional effort::

     $ git submodule update
+    $ python deploy.py --generate-only --generate-test 1000

-The above command assures that if there were any changes to submodules of the super-project, then those submodules will get updated to new versions.
+The former command assures that if there were any changes to submodules of the super-project, then those submodules will get updated to new versions.
 This is related to the following section.
+The latter command regenerates the configuration.

 Updating SymPy
 --------------